 What do implants cost?

 For legal reasons, German physicians are not allowed to name prices on the Internet.
 But we are.
-That's why on the web pages of the Centers for affordable dentistry - CAD-G® you can find price information for normal patients (over 90 percent of all patients).
+That's why on the web pages of the Price comparison for dentures you can find price information for normal patients (over 90 percent of all patients).
 If you require a bone buildup first (a sinus lift) or there are other complications in your case, then the prices will be higher.
 In order to clarify this, a medical examination, including a checkup by an implantologist, is absolutely indispensable.

 Do the health insurance companies cover at least part of the costs for an implant?

 The private health funds will generally pay for a large part of the implant.
 In order to assess the amount of reimbursement, it helps if you submit a cost projection.